ArwaASM/In-classroom-Interaction-Detection/README.md

 # How to Train YOLOv8, Faster-RCNN, and RetinaNet Object Detection Models on our Custom Dataset to Detect In-classroom Interactions

 ## Introduction
+This project uses three object detection algorithms: YOLOv8, Faster-RCNN, and RetinaNet to detect four main in-classroom interactions in video frames.
+This includes utilizing seven models: two versions of YOLOv8, three Faster-RCNN, and Two Retinanet.
+The code provides three main components: handling the dataset prepared by Roboflow, training the seven models, and evaluating them.
+A comparison of these models will ultimately be conducted to determine the most robust model.
 ## Features

 ## Prerequisites